Engineering

 Full crank cycle animation — 360° kinematic simulation

-This project studies a V4 engine at 90° — a four-cylinder engine in a V configuration with a 90° angle between the two cylinder banks.
-This architecture is used in performance motorcycles and sports cars.
-The 90° V-angle has specific dynamic properties that make it naturally balanced in some orders but not others — which is precisely what this project analyses.
+This project studies a V4 engine at 90° — a four-cylinder engine in a V configuration with a 90° angle between the two cylinder banks, an architecture used in performance motorcycles and sports cars.
+The 90° V-angle has specific dynamic properties that make it naturally balanced in some orders but not others — which is precisely what this project analyses, from pure kinematics through to the machining of one of its parts.

 Part 1 — Kinematics

-Joint positions, velocities, and accelerations were computed analytically for every 2° of crank rotation (360° full cycle) and tabulated in a calculation spreadsheet.
+Joint positions, velocities, and accelerations were computed analytically for every 2° of crank rotation over a full 360° cycle and tabulated in a calculation spreadsheet — the foundation for everything that follows.

 Part 2 — Dynamic Analysis

-The global moments on the engine mount (Galop = pitching moment, Lacet = yawing moment) were computed from the force and position data.
-Both are periodic, with significant amplitudes that would cause vibration if uncontrolled.
+The global moments on the engine mount — Galop (pitching) and Lacet (yawing) — were computed from the force and position data.
+Both are periodic, with significant amplitudes that would cause vibration if left uncontrolled.

 Part 3 — Counterbalancing